-- A procedural irregularity that affected the outcome. - New evidence being discovered that was not reasonably available at the time of the determination or dismissal. - A conflict of interest or bias for or against complainants or respondents generally or the individual complainant or respondent that affected the outcome of the matter on the part of the investigator or decision-maker. - The sanctions assigned don't match the severity of the incident.
+- A procedural irregularity that affected the outcome. - New evidence being discovered that was not reasonably available at the time of the determination or dismissal. - A conflict of interest or bias for or against complainants or respondents generally or the individual complainant or respondent that affected the outcome of the matter on the part of the investigator, decision-maker, or Title IX Coordinator. - The sanctions assigned don't match the severity of the incident.